glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

 ## Remembering your roots

-Let's instead say that as we are searching, each vertex remembers how it was discovered (For example what vertex in the previous iteration caused it to be `expanded`.)
+Let's instead say that as we are searching, each vertex remembers how it was discovered (What vertex in the previous iteration caused it to be `expanded`.)
 We'll call this the vertex's `parent` (Because it gave 'birth' to this new vertex)

 Then we can simply algorithmically generate a path from end to start by:

 * Start at the end vertex.
-* Move back to the parent vertex.
+* Move back to the current vertex's parent.
 * Repeat until we hit the start vertex.

 We are guaranteed to hit the start vertex, because that's where the entire search originated from.

 # An unlikely application
+## Introduction

 Now that we've completed our first pathfinding algorithm (🎉 Woo! 🎉), Lets take a break from the abstract and tackle a real problem.